rsrini7/Notification-SSE-WebFlux/README.md

 - **User UI:** `frontend/user-ui/Dockerfile`

 These can be built using standard `docker build` commands.
 Deployment will depend on your target environment and may involve pushing these images to a container registry and using orchestration tools like Docker Compose (for simpler setups) or Kubernetes.

 ---

-## Utility Scripts
-- `notification_system.sh`: Run backend, frontend, Kafka topics, and Docker Compose operations.
-See usage with `./notification_system.sh`.
-- All other scripts are now located in the `scripts/` directory and referenced by `notification_system.sh`.
-- **Note:** Stopping services is manual (Ctrl+C in each terminal).
-For a clean start, ensure no processes are running on ports 3000, 3001, or 8080.

----